Infinite staircases for Hirzebruch surfaces: Introduction

 where $\text{vol(X)}$ is the appropriately normalized volume of $X$.
 Similarly, the invariance of symplectomorphisms under scaling $\om\mapsto \la \om$ of the symplectic form implies the following scaling property

 indeed, if $E(1,z) \sembeds X$ then $E(1,\la z)\subset \la(E(1,z))\sembeds \la X$.

 The first ellipsoid embedding function to be computed was that of a ball $B^4$, by McDuff and Schlenk in \cite{ball}.
 They describe the following striking behavior: on the interval $[1,\tau^4]$ the function is piecewise linear, alternating between horizontal line segments and line segments that extend to lines passing through the origin in increasingly smaller intervals, creating what looks like an infinite staircase accumulating at $\tau^4$, where $\tau = \left(1+\sqrt 5\right)/2$ is the golden ratio.
 Similar behavior has been described for other targets $X$: the symmetric polydisk $B^2(1)\times B^2(1)$ in \cite{frenkelmuller}, certain convex toric domains in \cite{AADT}, and certain infinite families of polydisks $B^2(1)\times B^2(\beta)$ with irrational ratios $\beta$ in \cite{usher}.
-For toric domains, \cite{AADT} establishes that the open manifold has the same ellipsoid embedding function as its closure; for example the functions for the $4$-ball and the projective plane $\C P^2$ are the same.
-Further, for each such $X$, the ellipsoid embedding function exhibits packing stability: it coincides with the volume function for sufficiently large $z$ (cf.\ \cite[Prop.~2.1]{AADT}).

-For a general target manifold $X$, the function $z\mapsto c_X(z)$ is piecewise linear when not identically equal to the volume constraint curve, and when its graph has infinitely many nonsmooth points lying above the volume curve, we say that $c_X$ has an \textbf{infinite staircase}: see Definition~\ref{def:stair}.
+For { Delzant} toric domains, \cite{AADT} establishes that the open manifold has the same embedding function as its closure; for example the functions for the $4$-ball and the projective plane $\C P^2$ are the same.
+Further, for { all convex} toric domains $X$ { of finite type}, the capacity function exhibits packing stability: it coincides with the volume function for sufficiently large $z$ (cf.\ \cite[Prop.~2.1]{AADT}).
+Moreover, the function $z\mapsto c_X(z)$ is piecewise linear when not identically equal to the volume constraint curve, and when its graph has infinitely many nonsmooth points lying above the volume curve, we say that $c_X$ has an \textbf{infinite staircase}: see Definition~\ref{def:stair}.

 For $0\leq b<1$, we denote by

 the one point blow up of $\C P^2$, where the line has symplectic area $1$ and the exceptional divisor has symplectic area $b$.
 In light of \cite{ball,AADT}, we know that the ellipsoid embedding functions of $\mathbb{C}P^2$ and of $H_{1/3}$ have infinite staircases.
 In this note we report on the search for infinite staircases in the ellipsoid embedding functions of the Hirzebruch surfaces in $H_b$.